casper-network/docs-archive/theory/economics.rst

 Each validator has 4 different balances to flexibly accommodate all state transitions during bonding, unbonding and expulsion:

+..
+   MB: you say there are 4 different balances, but then list 5.
+   I know one is optional, but it still seems inconsistent.
+Now, that said I don't know about this "buffer_balance".
+This is money which is locked up but does not contribute to consensus weight?
+If they do an equivocation, where they are supposed to lose their whole bond, do they lose this buffer too?
+   If so then it seems like they are just exposing themselves to more risk without getting anything for it.
+Personally, I think we should always send rewards to a rewards purse, and always slash from the bond, rather than introducing this buffer.
+   I also think there should be an "unbonded balance" to account for the holding period after unbonding (see the validator state machine section in the consensus theory)

 -  ``bonded_balance``: Contains the bonded tokens of the validator
 -  ``buffer_balance``: Contains additional tokens provided by the validator, in case they don’t want slashings to be incurred directly on their